Creative problem-solving demands a better model

 The centers are home to a breadth and depth of expertise, including: software engineering across all the stacks (Java, Opensource, .NET), all things cloud (AWS, Azure, etc), mobile development (iOS, Android, and Windows phone), user experience, modern web (Sitecore, Adobe), customer engagement and CRM (Salesforce and Microsoft Dynamics), DevOps (Puppet and Chef), and technical delivery leadership.
 They’re staffed by smart, curious technologists who are eager to solve problems in new and innovative ways.

 The team is deeply interested in solving complex problems.
 And that interest-turned-excitement yields results.
-To date, the delivery network has supported more than 650 clients, such as Qlik, Charter Communications, Buffalo Wild Wings, Agilysys, Beachbody, Brooks Running, and XL Insurance, to name a few.
-They’ve helped companies build internal and customer-facing mobile apps, built companies from incubation to launch, and move products to the new SAAS-based world.
+To date, the delivery network has supported more than 900 clients, such as Teradata, Qlik, Charter Communications, Agilysys, Beachbody, Brooks Running, and XL Insurance, to name a few.
+They’ve helped companies build internal and customer-facing mobile apps, built companies from incubation to launch, and move products to the new SaaS-based world.

 For a behind-the-scenes look at our delivery centers, check out an ongoing blog series by Steve Resnick, practice area director in Slalom’s newest delivery center, Boston.
 Over the course of the series, he’ll deep dive into how the centers do regional agile development and how the teams grow and onboard new talent, as well as highlight interest project successes.